-There are several number of extensive services and benefits to help make your transition from the military to civilian life a success.
-If you are an active-duty service member, member of the Guard or reserve, or a military spouse or caregiver, you can take advantage of these transition resources.
+There are a number of extensive services and benefits to help make your transition from the military to civilian life a success.
+If you are an active-duty service member, member of the National Guard or Reserve, or a military spouse or caregiver, you can take advantage of these transition resources.

 Transition resources and programs